Search

 If convicted of a misdemeanor, a violator is subject to a fine of not more than $10,000.00 or by imprisonment in the county jail for not more than 6 months, or by both.

 Yes.
-Courtesy inspections are not only welcome but encouraged.
+Inspections are not only welcome but encouraged

 ADDITIONAL RESOURCES